 - Have a separate thermometer that’s easy to read.
-Ideally it is digital and even illuminated so that you can check it at a glance while walking by the tank and not even have to think about it.
+Ideally, it is digital and even illuminated so that you can check it at a glance while walking by the tank and not even have to think about it.

 - Use a controller.
-Set the heaters to two degrees above where you actually want the temperature so they always come on when the controller turns on, then set the controller to the actual temp you want.
-This also means the heaters will turn off if the controller ever fails and tries to run them more than it should (such as if the probe comes out of the water).
+Set the heaters to two degrees above where you actually want the temperature so they always come on when the controller turns on, then set the controller to the actual temperature you want.
+This means the heaters will turn off if the controller ever fails and tries to run them more than it should (such as if the probe comes out of the water).
 You have all the redundancy of multiple undersized heaters plus the added redundancy of a controller that can cut them all off if it gets too warm.

 What is the Best Aquarium Heater?

 This is a tough question because when you ask something like this, you don’t get a real answer, you just get a survey of what people are using that hasn’t been a problem for them yet.
 No one actually tests ten different heaters and determines which one is best.
 And how do you define best?
 Strongest?
 Least temperature variation?
-Lowest cost while still being ‘reliable’?
+Lowest cost while still being “reliable”?
 Most expensive?
 Most bells and whistles?
 Glass?
 Titanium?
 External controller?
 Separate probe?
 Does any of this even make a difference?

-The reality is that all heaters will do their job well until they don’t.
+The reality is that all heaters will do their job well, until they don’t.
 So how do you decide?
 Here is what I like and why:

 Glass is just too fragile and looks ugly.
 I paint the backs of my tanks black and the last thing I want is some ugly glass heater distracting from enjoying the fish and aquascaping.
 They are also fragile and more prone to leaking.
 The last thing I want is to have to replace a heater because I bumped it the wrong way, a piece of décor fell on it, or some big fish enjoys banging it against the wall.
-None of these are benefits to me, so I have no desire to use any type of glass heater, not even the almighty Eheim.
+None of these are benefits to me, so I have no desire to ever use any type of glass heater, not even the almighty Eheim.

 No External Controllers

 This one isn’t as critical, but the external controller is very misleading.
-It makes it seem that the heater is better than it is.
+It makes it seem like the heater is better than it is.
 All heaters have built-in controllers and temperature sensors.
 There is nothing special about them being separate from the heating element.
-Theoretically, a separate temperature sensor would keep the sensor from being influenced by the heating element, but in reality this isn’t an issue.
+Theoretically, a separate temperature sensor would keep the sensor from being influenced by the heating element, but in reality, this isn’t an issue.
 All-in-one heaters heat the tank just as well, so don’t think separate connected parts is something special or better.